Capital Gains Tax advice – is a hike planned for 2021? Understanding the implications and actions required

 Whilst at this time we do not know what changes the Chancellor will be making, in many circumstances it could be prudent to bring any potential capital gains likely to arise in the short to medium term forward into the current tax year, utilising the current 10 and 20% CGT rates (18 and 28% for property).

 Whilst it may not be possible to accelerate the sale of a business to meet these deadlines, other methods can be utilised, which may include the reorganisation of shares or gifts.

 If a company is considering a share option scheme, it would seem sensible to do so in the current tax year.

 Property Investors or individuals with a second home they are considering selling may also look to do this in the current tax year (they will also benefit from the temporary stamp duty reduction).

-At Alexander & Co, our team has expert knowledge and experience in assisting many diverse businesses.
+At Alexander & Co, our specialist tax team has expert knowledge and experience in assisting many diverse businesses.
 We work tirelessly to understand how clients’ businesses work and how best to assist their specific needs.

 We can review your personal circumstances and advise on how to best deal with any Capital Gains Tax liabilities arising and recommend the best course of action going forward in the most tax efficient manner.